fr3shw3b/ably-protocol-exercise/PROTOCOL.md

 **optional**

 The number of messages that the client expects to receive from the server where the primary payload from the server message is a pseudo-randomly generated number.

+If the sequence count is not a valid integer or exceeds 0xffff, the connection must be closed by the server with a custom `InvalidSequenceCount` close code, see [close codes](#close-codes).

 #### Last Received Index